 - Specialized clinics: Our outpatient clinics for Parkinson’s disease and spasticity care bring together neurologists, neurosurgeons, physical therapists, and other medical professionals to address many aspects of your care during one visit.
 Read more about our comprehensive Parkinson’s care and comprehensive spasticity care.

-- Novel treatment options: We offer a wide range of therapies, including new medications and innovative surgeries.
+- Novel treatment options: We offer a wide range of therapies, including new medications and innovative treatments and surgeries.
 Deep brain stimulation and other neurosurgical treatments have provided many benefits to patients with Parkinson’s disease.
 Certain types of physical, occupational, and speech therapy may improve symptoms of essential tremor and dystonia.

 - Personalized care plans: At AHN, we use the latest technologies and therapies to diagnose and treat patients, tailoring care to your symptoms and circumstances.
 Our physicians coordinate all aspects of your care across our network of specialists and services.